dylanfisher/ci20/resources.md

 git commit -m 'message' # commit your changes with a message git push                # transfers the files to GitHub
 ```

+- If you make changes directly on GitHub, you may get an error that your push is rejected.
+You'll
+need to pull the changes from GitHub to your local computer first.
+Type in `git pull`, then try `git push` again.
+- Don't try to upload files larger than 100mb to GitHub.
+It will not work and causes problems.

 ---
 ### Programming